 November 28, 2015

 PS: Just a few tips when going to a Christmas market: make sure you wear comfortable shoes & clothes and a warm coat.
-Of course you check the weather forecast to see what to wear, but especially at night it can get cold.
+Check the weather forecast to see what to wear, but especially at night it can get cold.
 Look after each other, especially at the markets that are big and busy, where you can easily loose each other and be out of sight.
 If you want to avoid big crowds go during the week, instead of the weekends.
 The closer you get to Christmas, the busier it will be.
 Also look after your belongings!
 Ladies carrying a bag: make sure you have one that closes really well and keep it in front of you.
 Put your wallet and your mobile phone somewhere safe: pick pockets are everywhere and active during events like these.

 Since the starting and ending dates of the Christmas markets may vary year and are different for every city, you might want to check the world wide web for details.
 This website is for Cologne: https://www.cologne.de/events/christmas-markets.
 On this website you will find plenty of information, also about other Christmas markets you will find in this city and for sure are worth a visit!
 Have a good time and Merry Christmas 🌲